Fruition, 2021

 About The Artwork

-Solace is found in the historical figure of Linnaeus, inventor of the binomial system of naming—who categorized the world while living “a categorically unstortable life.”
+Solace is found in the historical figure of Linnaeus, inventor of the binomial system of naming—who categorised the world while living “a categorically unstortable life.”

 Originally published in The Acentos Review.